 The S6 Pure has the same mopping feature as the Roborock S5.
 It utilizes a gravity tank that relies on yes, you guessed it, gravity, to keep the pad damp.

-The water tank is slightly larger than that of the Roborock S6 and S5.
-So I don’t think the difference in terms of coverage will be that much.
+The water tank is slightly larger than the Roborock S6 and S5.
+So I don’t think there will be much of a difference when it comes to coverage.

 How long with the S6 Pure run?

-The S6 Pure and S5 Max have the same battery, which is a 2,500 mAh Li-ion battery; both will run for 150 minutes or 2.5 hours on a full charge.
+The S6 Pure and S5 Max have the same battery: a 2,500 mAh Li-ion battery; both will run for 150 minutes or 2.5 hours on a full charge.

 How much power does the Roborock S6 Pure have?